Category Archives: DANCING IN THE CABBAGE PATCH

 Elizabeth Barrett Browning

-These may seem strange companions in a discussion of migration — Salman Rushdie and Elizabeth Barrett Browning — yet they both share an understanding of our deeper selves.
-They reach into the core of what makes us human regardless of our origins.
-Migration can tear at that core in ways we are still coming to understand.
-In Appalachia migration is a constant theme that runs throughout our conversations.
-So is the idea that others can redefine us; it makes us defensive and not just because we are perceived as “something else.”
+These may seem strange companions in a discussion of migration — Salman Rushdie and Elizabeth Barrett Browning — yet they both share an understanding of our deeper selves as that self is forced to change locations.
+Change reaches into the core of what makes us human regardless of the change and our origins.
+Migration can tear at our core in ways we are still coming to understand.
+In Appalachia migration has been a constant theme that runs throughout its history and our conversations.
+So is the idea that others can redefine us as “migrants”.
+The word “migrant” can make us defensive and not just because we are perceived as “something else” from “somewhere else.”
 It is much more complex.

 My grandfather was always on the move, going and coming from somewhere else but always returning to there —to Appalachia.
 He didn’t have a car.
 He was left to the many devices of journeying.
 Neither did he have a career that kept him moving up the staircase of advancement in the ways we understand advancement today.
 He simply moved.
 That was his advancement.
 He changed his location and with it, he changed his sense of self.
-Though he mined coal for much of his life, we never knew many of the other jobs he worked into and out of in his goings.
-But we knew him because he was always coming back.
+Though he mined coal for much of his life, we never knew many of the other jobs he worked into and out of in his goings and comigs.
+But we knew him because he was always coming back and he was always full of stories.

 WAR AND MIGRATION